 - Certified Salsa teacher by Latingate class 2011

 - Certified Son Moderno teacher by Danger & Yunaisy.

 - Intensively trained in Afro Cuban dances with Conjunto Folklorico Nacional de Cuba in Havana under the tutelage of Miriam Izquierdo.

 - His notable Cuban teachers among others: Miriam Izquierdo, Richard Dancer, Nano Manuel Hecheverria, Danger & Yunaisy, Yorgenis Danger Garcia.

 - Head of the Salsayo project – The International Salsa Cubana Figure Encyclopedia

 Agnita started her dancing journey in 2012.
 She has learned with multiple teachers and dance schools in Scotland, Lithuania, and Berlin, and studied under many Cuban teachers across Europe & Cuba.
-She has been part of La Candela from its very early days and later joined the ranks of teachers.
+She has been part of La Candela from its very early days and later joined the ranks of teachers in 2021.

 Before her first classes as a student herself, having believed that she was born with two left feet, she is a living example that with work and enthusiasm we all can become great dancers and enrich our lives through this wonderful activity.

 If you ask her why she loves dancing, she will tell you: “Dancing takes you from your normal daily routine to another world.
 Moving your body in the rhythm of salsa music is a form of meditation and the best holiday for the soul”.